professorbee/ada-kakoune/README.md

 # Ada mode for Kakoune

-This file provides syntax highlighting for Ada in Kakoune.
+This plugin provides syntax highlighting and some auto-indentation for Ada in Kakoune.

 To install, chuck the file in your autoload folder.

-## Status

-I don't consider this complete quite yet -- I'd like the auto-indentation to be consistent and predictable first.

-Other reasonable improvements I'd like to make:
- - Auto-fill `begin ... end Thing;` when you type `is`
- - Provide a convenient means to type those big box-comments
- - Correctly align long lists of aspects (`with Pre => ..., Post => ...`)
- - Maybe highlight `end Pack;` or `end Func;` correctly.
-Probably too hard, though.

 Hopefully you find this useful.
 Feel free to open an issue if you encounter any problems.

+## Updates

+At the time of writing, I'm not using Kakoune anymore, so I probably won't update this unless an issue is opened.

+That said, please do ping me if you rely on this and a Kakoune update broke it.
+Ada is all about reliability, after all. 🙃

 ## Preview